cybertraining-dsc/reu2022/project/cloudmesh-cc/workflow.md

 There are `remove_job` and `remove_workflow` methods that can be used to get rid of a single job, or the entirety of a workflow.

-In order to utilize `remove_job` is is necessary to specify the name of the job in the parameters.
+In order to utilize `remove_job` it is necessary to specify the name of the job in the parameters.

-In order to utilize the `remove_workflow` is is necessary to specify the name of the workflow and then it should function as specified.
+In order to utilize the `remove_workflow` it is necessary to specify the name of the workflow; then, it should function as specified.